Skip to main content

 KeyDescriptionLifespan

-kameleoonVisitorCodeContains the unique Kameleoon visitorCode identifier365 days
+kameleoonVisitorCodeUnique Kameleoon visitorCode identifier.365 days

 kameleoonLegalConsentLegal consent obtained for the use of Kameleoon.
 The value can be for instance {"AB_TESTING": true, "PERSONALIZATION": false} or {"PERSONALIZATION": true}365 days

-kameleoonOpenTabsContains ids of opened tabs on the same website.365 days
+kameleoonOpenTabsContains IDs of opened tabs on the same website.365 days

-KameleoonProducts_device_idContains a unique device ID for the visitor (only if you have the Product Recommendation add-on)365 days
+KameleoonProducts_device_idContains a unique device ID for the visitor (only if you have the Product Recommendation add-on).365 days

 The kameleoonData key contains (in encoded form) the following data for each visit made by a visitor (on this device only, or ALL visits if you use cross-device history reconciliation).